rod-chapman/SPARKNaCl/README.md

 ## Latest news

+### 29th May 2021

+* I have started work to evaluate the library with the Community 2021 releases of GNAT and SPARK.
+Both proof robustness and performance will be considered.
+GNAT CE 2021 is based on GCC 10.3.1, so we'll see if the new compiler can squeeze a bit more performance out of the code.
+Results soon.

 ### 11th March 2021

 * The PRNG package ("random") has been removed from the core library.
 Provision of a cryptographically secure RNG is inherently target-dependent, so was hindering portability of the library.
 It is now up to clients to supply their own PRNG or TRNG as appropriate.
 This also entails a small change to the API for the "Keypair" procedures.